strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Wireshark/Wireshark.md

 Then hit enter.

-Notice that when you do this, Wireshark shows you all packets that match the criteria of the protocol selected.
+When you do this, Wireshark shows you all packets that match the criteria of the protocol selected.

 ![](attachments/wireshark_llmnr.png)